|

 System (RBDS).
 The RBDS is very similar to RDS.
 All RDS encoders from our production can

-be used in USA without any limitations.
+be used in USA without restrictions.

 PS - Program service name